-1.02 Temporary and seasonal employees who work less than one hundred and eighty (180) calendar days a year are excluded from the bargaining unit.
+1.02 Temporary and seasonal employees who work less than one thousand three hundred (1,300) hours a year are excluded from the bargaining unit.

 ARTICLE 2 - MANAGEMENT RIGHTS

 2.01 The Union recognizes that the City maintains certain inherent "management rights" and that any rights not specifically limited herein are reserved to the City.